 In addition, it’s worth pointing out that no geolocation technique is 100% precise.
 For IP-based geolocation users can have VPNs, Proxys and other IP obfuscation tools.
 The HTML5 geolocation is also susceptible to data injection (fake locations sent by the user), or no data being sent at all since it requires the user consent.
 So, if your application requires the exact address of the user to the precision of their house number or flat number, the most reliable way to obtain this data is just by asking the user for it.

-That being said, the Geolocation feature of Users Insights can give you general insights about where your users come, including an interactive map view and different location based filters.
+All this IP detection and usage in WordPress and WooCommerce is used internally (behind the scene) meanings this geolocation data is not easily available to the WordPress admin.
+For this you need a seperate geolocation plugin, like Users Insights, that can give you general insights about where your users come, including an interactive map view and different location based filters.
 With this information you can analyze your user base, which can help you provide a better user experience for your customers and also make better informed decisions.